 - Certificate of Distinction

 US $149 – The Certificate of Distinction is for teachers who would like to have a one-on-one tutorial with Scott during or after the course.
-You may want to discuss Dogme within your own teaching context, implications of a Dogme-related syllabus/curriculum, or some other topic related to Dogme teaching (Spaces limited).
+You may want to discuss Dogme within your own teaching context, implications of a Dogme-related syllabus/curriculum, or some other topic related to Dogme teaching (SOLD OUT).

 - Certificate of Accomplishment